WolframResearch/vscode-wolfram/README.md

-# Wolfram Integration with Visual Studio Code
+# Wolfram System Integration with Visual Studio Code

 A Visual Studio Code extension for Wolfram Language.